Varian-MedicalAffairsAppliedSolutions/MAAS-DICOMtools/ESAPIPatientBrowser/README.md

 - **Unit Tests**: Test data models and services independently
 - **Integration Tests**: Test ESAPI connectivity in Eclipse environment
 - **UI Tests**: Automated testing of WPF interface
-- **End-to-End Tests**: Full workflow from Eclipse to App
+- **End-to-End Tests**: Full workflow from Eclipse to DICOMTools

 ## Compliance & Security

 ### Educational Use Only
--**Important**: This software is for educational and research purposes only.
+- **Important**: This software is for educational and research purposes only.
 It has NOT been validated for clinical use and should not be used in patient care environments.

 ### DICOM Compliance
-- **Anonymization Support**: Integrates with App anonymization features
+- **Anonymization Support**: Integrates with DICOMTools anonymization features
 - **Security Profiles**: ARIA and Basic Security Profile support
 - **Audit Logging**: All patient access logged through Eclipse audit system